tempusthales/pterodactyl/how-to-guides/jexactyl_with_cloudflare.md

 ### Proceed to install Webmin

-`sudo apt update && sudo apt install webmin`
+`sudo apt update && sudo apt install webmin -y`

 **To log into webmin https://your_server:10000**